PanNiewidomy/RemoveOperaSplash/README.md

 ## RUN .EXE

+1. Download build folder.
-Ensure that you have Opera running, then run the 'opera.exe' file.
-The 'opera_gx_splash.exe' file will be deleted, and in case of any issues, you will receive the message 'Opera folder not found'.
+2. Ensure that you have Opera running.
+3. Run the 'opera.exe' file.
+4. The 'opera_gx_splash.exe' file will be deleted, and in case of any issues, you will receive the message 'Opera folder not found'.